 Field-hunting tip

-Look in manganese deposits in chert country — that is the host setting where kempite typically forms.
+Look in manganese deposits in chert country, the host setting where kempite typically forms.
 If you start seeing hausmannite, neotocite, rhodochrosite in float, you are in the right ground.
 Field specimens usually show a granular, massive, thin crusts habit, so train your eye for that shape before scanning the outcrop.